SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-wildfire impact

-However, due to diverging approaches to vegetation modelling, @!S0I3,4C0(two of the impact models) produce vastly different results, which also show in the increased sensitivity to the warming level.
+However, due to diverging approaches to vegetation modelling, @!S0I3,4C0(two of the impact models) produce vastly different results, which also show increased sensitivity to the warming level.

 +++ cat-river-flood-title